Jed Davies

-Jed Davies (born 6 January 1988) is a Welsh professional football coach who currently is the head coach of UPEI Panthers.
+Jed Davies (born 6 January 1988) is a Welsh professional football coach who currently is the head of youth and first team assistant for HFX Wanderers.

 Coaching career

 Oxford University AFC

 Davies worked at Oxford University AFC alongside Mickey Lewis and Jon Collins from 2013 to 2014 before going on to work with Magnus Pehrsson, Manager of the Estonia national football team in 2015.